Frederick Towne Mall

-Logo Of The Frederick Towne Mall(Possibly after 1995 remodel) used until closure.

-The First and Oldest Logo Used By The Frederick Towne Mall From Its Opening Date in 1972 Most Likely until It's Remodel in 1995.

-Frederick Towne Mall was a mall located in Frederick, Maryland, United States.
+Frederick Towne Mall, also known by its new name District 40, is a partially-abandoned enclosed shopping mall located in Frederick, Maryland, United States.
 The mall opened in 1972 on U.S. Route 40 along the "Golden Mile".
-It was closed in April 2013, except for two anchor stores, Boscov's and Home Depot.
-In November 2019 it was announced that the mall would be renamed District 40 and would become an entertainment center with a movie theater, and possibly a trampoline park, video arcade, go-karts and bowling alley.
+It closed in April 2013, except for two anchor stores, Boscov's and Home Depot.
+In November 2019 it was announced that the mall would be renamed District 40 and would become an entertainment center.
+This mall still retains Home Depot and Boscov's with new tenants added over the years.
+A trampoline park currently under development to open in the mall.

 History

+Early history

+The two former logos of the Frederick Towne Mall, pictured here is the logo used on flyers, bags etc. (left), and the logo mainly used on the outdoor sign facing Route 40 (right).
+These logos were used from the mall's opening until its 1995 renovation.

 Frederick Towne Mall was first announced in 1970; early plans called for the mall to be between 350,000 and 400,000 square feet, but plans were later pushed to 630,000 square feet, with a central second floor for service tenants.
 An opening date was set for April 1971.
-By March 1971, anchors had been announced to include Montgomery Ward, J.C.
-Penney, and Eyerly's, with Wards set to open in fall 1971, followed by the rest of the mall "in about a year".
+By March 1971, anchors had been announced to include Montgomery Wards, JCPenney, and Eyerly's with Wards set to open in fall 1971, followed by the rest of the mall "in about a year".
 Other tenants announced included McCrory's, Peoples Drug, Thom McAn, RadioShack, Foxwood Casuals, Chess King, General Nutrition Centers, Kay Jewelers, and Walden Books.

+Montgomery Wards opened on November 10, 1971.
+Eyerly's announced its opening on August 1, 1972.
+The rest of the mall opened on August 17 at 4 p.m., with 50 tenants.
+Over 5,000 people attended the grand opening.
+A large appeal was the large amount of parking the mall offered, at 3,500 spaces.
+Around 74 stores resided in the mall at its peak.